 Miami has more to offer than just beaches and a great nightlife.
 There are a lot of historical and old places in Miami you should check out during your visit.
-Here two I can highly recommend to visit.
+Here two I can highly recommend visiting.

 1. The Ancient Spanish Monastery

 Construction of the Monastery begun in the year 1133 AD and was completed eight years later in 1141 AD in Sacramenia, in the province of Segovia in northern Spain.
 Cistercian monks occupied the Monastery for nearly 700 years.
 After a social revolution in the 1830s, the Monastery’s Cloisters were seized, sold, and converted into a granary and stable.

 About that time, hoof and mouth disease had broken out in Segovia, and the U.S. Department of Agriculture, fearing possible contagion, quarantined the shipment upon its arrival, broke open the crates and burned the hay, a possible carrier of the disease.
 Unfortunately, they workmen failed to replace the stones in the same numbered boxes before moving them to a warehouse.
 Soon after the arrival of the stones, Hearst faced some financial problems and most of his collection got sold at an auction.
 The stones remained in a warehouse for 26 years in Brooklyn, New York.
 One year after Hearst’s death the stones were bought by two entrepreneurs to become a tourist attraction.

-It took 19 month and about $20 Million Dollars of todays currency to rebuild the Monastery.
+It took 19 months and about $20 Million Dollars of today’s currency to rebuild the Monastery.
 Some of the unmatched stones still remain in the backlot and others were used in the construction of the present Church’s Parish Hall.

 The Monastery is now residing in North Miami Beach were over 50.000 people visit it each year.
 The Monastery is also used for weddings and other social events as well as for backdrops in movies and music videos.